A New Winter 2021 Revised Edition

 Christians are not allowed to believe or profess that the judgment foretold in the New Testament fell out on the Jewish nation in the contemporary period of those who saw Jesus.
 But Luke 23:27-31 and Revelation 6:10-17 make this conclusion certain.6

-Christians find it hard to understand how the Second Coming was impending for the churches of the Gentiles and the seven churches of Asia, but once Jesus is freely believed this problem disappears immediately.
+Christians find it hard to understand how the Second Coming was impending for the churches of the Gentiles and the seven churches of Asia, but once Jesus is finally understood and believed this problem disappears immediately.
 Now, all of a sudden, verses like Romans 13:9-11 and 16:20 and 1 Corinthians 1:6-9 and 7:29-31 make sense.

 Even the resurrection passages of 1 Corinthians 15:51-53 and 1 Thessalonians 4:8-13 and 5:1-4 and 5:23 suddenly fall into place.
 These insights awaken from dormancy Scripture after Scripture, verses and chapters suddenly fall into place demonstrating the high relevance of Jesus coming to the Jewish State at that time and how the aftermath of his ministry was followed up by events that could hardly be believed even when the leaders were told to expect them well in advance.7